elielberra/note-saver/README.md

 ## Testing
 The application includes basic test coverage using [Jest](https://jestjs.io/), primarily as an experiment.
 While the current coverage is minimal, additional tests may be added in the future to enhance reliability.

-## Run this App Locally

-### Initial considerations
+### Bash scripts
+The `setupLocalEnvironment.sh` bash script will configure the host machine so that it can run this application.
+It will run three sub scripts to achienve this:
-The real .env file is not upploaded to the repository for security reasons.
-However, a dummy .env file is, and its passwords can be autopopulated through a bash script.
-In order to store the session cookies, the site needs to handle traffic through https.
-Through another script, the SSL certificates and keys will be created and the generated CA is listed as a valid Authority.
-This will be done automatically for Google Chrome and Mozilla Firefox so that you don't have to manually add configure it.
-The hosts file is also modified so that DNS resolution can work properly.
+- The real .env file is not upploaded to the repository for security reasons.
+However, a dummy .env file is, and its passwords can be autopopulated through `insertDummyPasswords.sh`
+- `insertDummyPasswords.sh` will generate the Certificate Authority and the key for creating the SSL certificates.
+It will also configure the CA so that it is listed as a valid Authority for the OS.
+This will also be done automatically for Google Chrome and Mozilla Firefox so that you don't have to manually add configure it.
+- `configureHostsFile.sh` will modify the hosts file so that DNS resolution can work locally for the domain `notesaver` and `server.notesaver`.

+## How to Run this App

-### Debian environment
+### Locally

-The script that sets up the environment works only for Debian/Ubuntu distributions.
+The script that sets up the environment (`setupLocalEnvironment`) works only for Debian/Ubuntu distributions.
 If you have Windows, Mac or any other distro it won't work.
-You can try to adjust the script to run on your OS, or if not, to make things easier, I have prepared a `Vagrantfile` so that you can execute it on an Ubuntu Bionic Virtual Machine.
+You can try to adjust the script to run on your OS.
+You need to run that script in order to execute the App correctly.
+If you don't have a Debian/Ubuntu machine, you have can try to manually adjust the scripts to work on your OS.
+If not, to make things easier, I have prepared a `Vagrantfile` so that you can execute it on an Ubuntu Bionic Virtual Machine.
 The provisioning script will install all the required dependencies: a UI for the OS, docker, docker compose and Google Chrome.
+If you already have a Debian Ubuntu Machine you can simply go to the section [Start the Application](#start-the-application)

 #### How to set up the VM
 You first need to have [Vagrant](https://developer.hashicorp.com/vagrant/docs/installation) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
 Clone this repository on your host machine.
 And follow these commands: